-DOTA[36] is the most commonly used datasets for oriented object detection in remote sensing images.
+DOTA (Xia et al., 2018) is the most commonly used datasets for oriented object detection in remote sensing images.
 We have reported detection performance of our model on DOTA in Table 13.
-TIOE-Det achieves the mAP of 78.69%, which outperforms many recent state-of-the-art methos such as AProNet[46].
+TIOE-Det achieves the mAP of 78.69%, which outperforms many recent state-of-the-art methods such as AProNet (Zheng et al., 2021).
 Some detections on DOTA dataset are visualized in Fig. 14.
 Our model achieves superior performance on categories with large aspect ratios and densely arranged objects, such as bridge(BR), small vehicle(SV), large vehicle(LV).
 It shows that TIOE-Det achieves accurate orientation prediction and provides reliable high-precision detections.